dustinsoftware/dotnet-nginx-testing/README.md

 - /async-slow - awaits for 1 second, then returns OK
 - /sync-slow - sleeps the thread for 1 second, then returns OK
 - /very-bad-sync-slow - uses sync over async, blocks 2 threads for 1 second, then returns OK
+- /healthcheck - makes a sql query, returns OK without delay
+- /sql-async-slow - awaits a query that takes 1 second to execute, returns OK

 Run each of these commands in a new terminal:
 - `docker compose up --build`